 - Go over your garden journal notes & see what you need to make improvements of.

 - The off-season is the perfect time for garden planning!
-Make your sowing, transplanting and succession sowing schedules.
-Learn how you can plan your best garden here.
+Make your sowing, transplanting, and succession sowing schedules.

-- Grow some indoor fresh sprouts or micro greens to get your gardening or fresh veggie fix.
+- Grow some indoor spinach, fresh sprouts, or indoor microgreens to get your gardening or fresh veggie fix.